-"EVERYTHING for men this season in the way of gifts is leather but instead of the accompanying prunella, silver takes its place.
-The English goods are very attractive, and the leading American manufacturers have produced copies of these, and thus all the large shops are filled with many articles, any of which would delight the heart of a man."
+From Harper's Bazar, December 19, 1896: Everything for men this season in the way of gifts is leather and silver.
+The English goods are very attractive, and the leading American manufacturers have produced copies of these, and thus all the large shops are filled with many articles, any of which would delight the heart of a man.

 SILVER: